hszilvi/code-quiz/README.md

 At first I wrote the pseucodes to create a "to do" list before create the code.
 Using thsese pseucodes I created the functions.
 Later I made the code shorter and separated functions as I revisioned my code.
-It was challanging to display data from local storage.
+It was challenging to display data from local storage.

 I wrote the readme.md with the relative path to screen shot and links and other expected contents.